Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Training with Language Supervision

 \subsection{Experiential Learning}

-We borrow the term experiential learning from ExpeL \cite{zhao2024expel} to refer to the training of agents with language supervision.
-The LM optimizer considers an objective $J(\phi)$ (e.g., ``improve set of tools according to feedback'', ``extract reusable tool from execution trace''), user queries $\mathbf{q}$, execution trace $\tau$, optionally a textual feedback $f$, and generates the updated variable $\phi^{\prime}$.
-In particular, the execution trace $\tau$ of agents consists of a sequence of tool calls/responses and may end with a response to the user.

-As discussed in Sec. \ref{sec:agent}, tools play an important role in agents.
-As shown in Fig. \ref{fig:expel}, $\phi$ is either the set of tools or insights that are provided to the agent's system prompt.
-Specifically, prior works leverage successful and unsuccessful execution traces with different objectives.
+We borrow the term experiential learning from ExpeL \cite{zhao2024expel} to refer to the training of agents with language supervision. {The LM optimizer considers an objective (e.g., ``extract a general insight on why you failed this task'', ``extract reusable tool from execution trace''), prompt $\mathbf{s}_0$, execution trace $\tau$, optionally a textual feedback $f$, and generates an insight or a tool.
+In particular, the execution trace $\tau$ of agents consists of a sequence of tool calls/responses and ends with a response to the user. } As discussed in Sec. \ref{sec:agent}, tools play an important role in agents. {As shown in Fig. \ref{fig:expel}, the objective corresponds to either improving the set of tools or extract insights that are provided to the agent's system prompt. } Specifically, prior works leverage successful and unsuccessful execution traces with different objectives.